 10.3 Holders' Right.
 If the Company fails to timely exercise its Right of First Refusal, or determines not to exercise such right, the Company will not later than thirty (30) days after the date of the Transfer Notice notify all Holders in writing of the terms of the proposed transfer and the number of shares of the Stock available for purchase by the Holders upon exercise by them of their Right of First Refusal.
 The Holders will have the right for a period of thirty (30) days thereafter as a group, to purchase all, but not less than all, of the Stock so available, each Holder having the right to purchase such Holder's pro rata portion of such shares of such Stock on the terms set forth in the Company's notice, by delivery to the Company and the proposed transferring stockholder of a notice of exercise of the Holder's Right of First Refusal.
-Each Holder's pro rata portion will be equal to the total of the number of shares of Common Stock of the Company held by such Holder plus the number of shares of Common Stock of the Company into which any shares of Preferred Stock held by the Holder are convertible on the date of the Transfer Notice, as a percentage of the total number of shares of Common Stock of the Company held by all Holders plus the number of shares of Common Stock of the Company into which all shares of Preferred Stock held by all Holders are convertible on the date of the Transfer Notice.
-A Holder's rights under this Section 10.3 will be assignable to any person controlling, controlled by, or under common control with such Holder.
-Each Holder may, in its notice of exercise of such Holder's Right of First Refusal, subscribe for any number of shares of Stock of the Company subject to the Right of First Refusal.
-Any shares of Stock of the Company subject to the Right of First Refusal which are not purchased by a Holder exercising such Holder's pro rata Right of First Refusal may be purchased by any Holders ("Oversubscribing Holders") who indicated the desire to purchase more (specifying the number of shares) than their pro rata share of such Stock in their respective notices of exercise ("Oversubscription Right").
+Each Holder's pro rata portion will be equal to the total of the number of shares of Common Stock of the Company held by such Holder plus the number of shares of Common Stock of the Company held by such Holder plus the number of shares of the total number of shares of Common Stock of the Company held by all Holders plus the number of scale of exercise of the Holder's rights under this Section 10.3 will be assignable to any person controlling, controlled by, or under common control with such Holder.
+Each Holder may, in its notice of exercise of such Holder's Right of First Refusal.
+Any shares of Stock of the Company subject to the Right of First Refusal.
+Any shares of Stock of the Company subject to the Right of First Refusal.
+Any shares of Stock of the Company subject to the Right of First Refusal.
+Any shares of Stock of the Company subject to the Right of First Refusal.
+Any shares of Stock of the Company subject to the Right of First Refusal may be purchased by any Holders ("Oversubscribing Holders") who indicated the desire to purchase more (specifying the number of shares)

+than their pro rata share of such Stock in their respective notices of exercise ("Oversubscription Right").
 If not enough shares of Stock of the stockholder are offered for sale to satisfy all properly exercised Oversubscription Rights, the offered Stock will be sold to and purchased by Holders exercising Oversubscription Rights pro rata, as next determined.
-For the purpose of Oversubscription Rights each Oversubscribing Holder's pro rata portion will be equal to the total of the number of shares of Common Stock of the Company held by such Oversubscribing Holder plus the number of shares of Common Stock of the Company into which all shares of Preferred Stock held by such Oversubscribing Holder are convertible on the date of the Transfer Notice, as a percentage of the total number of shares of Common Stock of the Company held by all Oversubscribing Holders plus the number of shares of Common Stock of the Company into which all shares of Preferred Stock held by all Oversubscribing Holders are convertible on the date of the Transfer Notice.
+For the purpose of Oversubscription Rights each Oversubscribing Holder's pro rata portion will be equal to the total of the number of shares of Common Stock of the Company held by such Oversubscribing Holder are convertible on the date of the Transfer Notice, as a percentage of the total number of shares of Preferred Stock held by all Oversubscribing Holders are convertible on the date of the Transfer Notice.